matthid/synclib/Readme.md

 ### Linux

-Make sure to install all requirements (install mono and F#).
+Make sure to install all requirements (install mono and F# see dependencies).
-Your mono should be installed in /usr prefix (ie: /usr/lib/mono) The easiest way to install F# is to copy the contents of the lib/FSharp folder to /usr.
-(NOTE: if you do not simply copy the F# files make sure to edit the .targets files to make it build)

 Building
 ```bash